hzeller/beagleg/README.md

    - `gcode-machine-control.h` : highlevel C-API to control a machine via
       G-Code: it reads G-Code and emits the necessary machine commands.
       Depends on the motor-interface and gcode-parser APIs.
-      Provides the functionality provided by the `send-gcode` binary.
+      Provides the functionality provided by the `machine-control` binary.

    - `determine-print-stats.h`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated